Bence Gáspár

 The Longer Version

 When I was 5 years old – inspired by David Attenborough’s documentaries – I already knew I wanted to become a biologist.
-I just recently realised that already at the same age I was dancing at home to music videos I was watching on MTV.
+I just remembered a couple of years ago that already at the same age I was dancing at home to music videos I was watching on MTV.
 My love for dance and biology accompanied me all the way from those times.
 And what a gift to do as an adult what I was already passionate for as a child.

 I grew up in a family where weekend hiking, the love for nature, and sports were self-evident.
 By the end of my teen years I was finding out what kind of movement I really enjoyed, so swimming, water-polo, tennis, volleyball, and skiing were gradually replaced by dancing (first folk dances, hip-hop, and ballroom) and yoga.